syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

     ![ProjectDetails](images/ProjectDetailsRightSide.png)

-6. Click **Create** button.
+6. Click the **Create** button.
 The Syncfusion® Document SDK application has been created.
 The created Syncfusion® Blazor Document SDK app has the Syncfusion NuGet packages, styles, and the render code for the selected Syncfusion® component.

 7. You can run the application to see the Syncfusion® components.
-Click **F5** or go to **Run>Start Debugging**.
+Press **F5** or go to **Run > Start Debugging**.

      ![Readme](images/RunProject.png)

-8. The Syncfusion® Blazor Document SDK application configures with most recent Syncfusion® Blazor NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® components.
+8. The Syncfusion® Blazor Document SDK application is configured with the most recent Syncfusion® Blazor NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® components.

 9. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion® license key to your application since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion® license key to your application.
 Refer to this [UG](https://help.syncfusion.com/document-processing/licensing/overview) topic for understanding the licensing details in Essential Studio® for Document SDK.